Clustering-induced attraction in granular mixtures of rods and spheres: Methods

-A granular mixture of brass rods (2.5~cm in length and 3.3~mm in diameter) and steel spheres of the same diameter than rods is vertically shaken, using a modal shaker fed with a sinusoidal signal of frequency 60~Hz and amplitude of 0.24~mm ($\Gamma=3.5$ in most experiments, except where otherwise indicated), on top of a flat horizontal plate.
-At the edge of the plate, close to the vertical confining wall, steel beads were embedded into the floor down to half of their diameter, in order to transfer horizontal momentum to the rods and beads, avoiding this way fringe effects.
-Digital video (Red Lake Motion Meter camera, 500~fps) is recorded from above and each particle's position is determined as it evolves.
-Starting from a configuration in which rods are homogeneously distributed on the plate (Fig.~\ref{System}a), the evolution of rods is recorded and analyzed \emph{a posteriori,} by means of an ImageJ software routine.
+Our experimental system consisted of a granular mixture composed of 50 brass rods (length $L = 23.1$~mm and diameter $\sigma = 3.3$~mm) and 2738 steel spheres, having the same diameter $\sigma$ (sphere-sphere and sphere-rod coefficients of restitution were $\epsilon_{ss} = 0.9$ and $\epsilon_{sr} = 0.8$ at a relative velocity of about 0.5~m/s), on top of a flat, horizontal Plexiglas plate (see Fig.~\ref{System}).
+The system was vertically shaken by a modal shaker fed with a sinusoidal signal of frequency $\nu = 60$~Hz and amplitude $A = 0.17$~mm (dimensionless acceleration, $\Gamma = A(2\pi\nu)^2/g = 2.4$, in most experiments, except where otherwise indicated).
+A frequency of 60~Hz was chosen because the corresponding oscillation period allows the granular gas to be excited before it relaxes forming clusters, \emph{i.e.}, the oscillation period is less than the relaxation time of the granular gas.
+The mixture was contained in a disc-shaped cell (diameter $D = 210$~mm and 5~mm in height) covered by a Plexiglas lid.
+The cell was filled at an area fraction for spheres ($\phi_s = N_s\sigma^2/D^2$, with $N_s$ the total number of spheres) of 67.6\% and an area fraction for rods ($\phi_r = N_r L \sigma/\pi(D/2)^2$, with $N_r$ the total number of rods) of 11.0\%.
+At the edge of the plate, close to the vertical confining wall, we embedded steel spheres, identical to those roaming freely, into the floor at a depth of $\sigma/2$, in order to transfer horizontal momentum to the rods and beads, avoiding this way fringe effects (see Fig.~\ref{System}d).

-The mixture evolves from a homogeneous distribution of rods, set initially by hand, towards islands of aggregated rods that stick together laterally, forming dimers, trimers or polymers.
-The force allowing dimer formation is the depletion force originated by the fact that if two rods meet each other laterally, the region in between them is depleted of spheres and therefore, momentum is not transfered to the rods from this ``interior'' region, unbalancing the momentum transfer produced from the spheres outside.
-In Fig.~\ref{System}a to c, typical initial, intermediate (after 15 minutes) and final (after 30 minutes) configurations are shown respectively.

-As can be seen in Fig.~\ref{System}b, a phase separation occurs and several aggregates form after the experiment starts.
-The two new phases are constituted by a gas of spheres with just few rods diluted in it and several islands of aggregates of parallel rods.
-These aggregates can be of two, three or more parallel rods in close contact or two parallel rods sandwiching a chain (or even two lines) of spheres in between.
-Two representative examples of such configurations are highlighted on the picture.
-The rods stuck together in close contact will be referred as ``depletion aggregates'', while the configuration of sandwiched spheres will be called a ``Fluctuation-Induced Aggregate (FIA)'' (see Fig.\ref{FIAS}).
-The main difference between both kinds of aggregates resides in the fact that the region in between two successive parallel rods is depleted or not of roaming spheres.